 Once you’ve purchased your ticket at the ticket office you’ll be able to go down the stone staircase that leads into Cenote Zaci Valladolid.
 All along the staircase, there are great photo opportunities as Cenote Zaci is only half covered and there’s always sunlight coming in.

 If you want to go for a swim you can simply leave your valuables on the ledge of Cenotes Zaci and dive on in.
 If you don’t feel like swimming then you can just sit by the ledge and dip your toes into the cool water.

-Cenote Zaci is very unique because compared to other Tulum Cenotes because its shape resembles a massive cave, but only half of it is covered, which means that there is a lot of sunlight shining through.
+Cenote Zaci is very unique because compared to other cenotes because its shape resembles a massive cave, but only half of it is covered, which means that there is a lot of sunlight shining through.